pitneitemeier/tNN/README.md

 # tNN
-Using a Neural Network (tNN) to parametrise the time dependence of the parameters of a Variational Function Ansatz
+Using a Neural Network (tNN) to solve the schrödinger equation for a quantum many body problem